-My purpose is to lead you throughout this journey, make you enjoy the beauty of the ride, and reach the desired final destination of fixing pectus excavatum, forever.
+That is a destructive lie that kills the self-esteem and happiness of many young people!
+My purpose is to lead you throughout this journey, make you enjoy the beauty of the ride, and reach the desired final destination of improving pectus excavatum, forever.

-How the Journey Started
+How It All Started

 My pectus excavatum journey started when I typed, “why is there a hole in my chest” in the Google search bar.